 The Company believes that its liquidity will improve when there is a sustained improvement in hydrocarbon prices.
 Daybreak's sources of funds in the past have included the debt or equity markets and the sale of assets.
-While the Company has experienced revenue growth, which has resulted in positive cash flow from its crude oil properties, it has not yet established a positive cash flow on a company-wide basis.
 It will be necessary for the Company to obtain additional funding from the private or public debt or equity markets in the future.
 However, the Company cannot offer any assurance that it will be successful in executing the aforementioned plans to continue as a going concern.

-Daybreak's financial statements as of May 31, 2019 do not include any adjustments that might result from the inability to implement or execute Daybreak's plans to improve our ability to continue as a going concern.
+Daybreak's financial statements as of May 31, 2020 do not include any adjustments that might result from the inability to implement or execute Daybreak's plans to improve our ability to continue as a going concern.